nishthaarora/ScrapingWithMongoose/readme.md

     * Whenever an article is scraped from google if checks if an article isn't already represented in MongoDB database before saving it; Since we don't want duplicates.

+  3. working app is deployed to Heroku with the following link: https://guarded-refuge-17182.herokuapp.com/